-In the article, “Deepfakes: new California laws address dangers and development”, published by the Daily Journal, authors Stan Gibson and Jessica Newman address two new California laws that have been enacted to combat the risk of “deepfake” videos.
+In the article, “Deepfakes: new California laws address dangers and development”, published by the Daily Journal, author Stan Gibson address two new California laws that have been enacted to combat the risk of “deepfake” videos.

 Deepfake videos, in which a person in an existing image or video is replaced with someone else’s likeness, have a high potential for abuse.
 For the victims of deepfakes, legal recourse may be difficult, as the law is just beginning to catch up with this technology.

-Gibson and Newman discuss the implications of the new laws and what more needs to be done.
+Gibson discusses the implications of the new laws and what more needs to be done.

 You can read the article, here.